-Permanent workplace or principal workplace (state for example the address of the enterprise)
+Permanent workplace or principal workplace (state for example the address of the enterprise) Postal code/city □ Changing worksites □ The employee can freely choose his/her workplace

-Postal code/city

-Changing worksites

 5. Working hours

 Regarding working hours - normal working hours, weekend work, part-time employment, flexitime, staggered hours, shiftwork - reference is made to Appendix 7 of the Wood and Furniture Agreement and any local agreements.